xriss/gamecake/libs/lua_dumbft/readme.md

 Development in progress with tests/examples in https://github.com/xriss/gamecake/tree/master/libs/lua_dumbft/test

+	gamecakerock lua/fun/unknownjoy.fun.lua

-test4.fun.lua should work and produces a real time image intended to be similar to the iconic album cover for Joy Division's - Unknown Pleasures.
+Produces a real time image from your mic, intended to be similar to the iconic album cover for Joy Division's - Unknown Pleasures.
 It also tries to print it in a never ending strip to a thermal receipt printer but that will only work with my printer ( NELKO PM220 ) and with moonusb available.